aitesam961/aitesam961/README.md

 #### Hello World!!!

 ### Who I am?
 I am Aitesam from Pakistan.
-I am an Electrical Engineer by Profession and I develop embedded solutions from hobbyist level to commercial products.
+I chose Electrical Engineering as a  Profession and I develop embedded solutions from hobbyist level to commercial products.
 I also enjoy writing codes for Automated Bots covering Python & C Languages.

 You can Check me out at: